Bell Ringing at St Tudy

 No.6 Our Tenor Bell

-The bells at Michaelstow are not ringable, but are chimed before services using an Ellacombe Chiming Apparatus.
+The bells at Michaelstow are not ringable in the English full-circle way, but are chimed before services using an Ellacombe Chiming Apparatus.

-This apparatus allows a single person at ground level to chime all six bells by pulling on ropes which are attached to hammers in the belfry.
-The hammers strike the stationary bells.
+This apparatus allows a single person at ground level to chime all six bells by pulling on ropes which are attached to the bell clappers in the belfry.
+The clappers strike the stationary bells.

 Ringers Notice Board